Beyers Nel

 LIFE OF BEYERS

-Beyers, who has 24 years of experience in gold mining, is a long-serving Harmony executive who joined the group in 2003.
-He was appointed COO in 2016 and group COO in January 2023.
-He is a past president of the Association of Mine Managers of SA and is currently the chair of Mines Rescue Services.
+Nel, who has 25 years of experience in gold mining, is a long-serving Harmony executive who joined the group in 2003.
+He was appointed head of South African operations in 2016 and group COO in January 2023.
+He is a past president of the Association of Mine Managers of SA and is the chair of Mines Rescue Services SA.
 He holds a mining engineering degree from the University of Pretoria and an MBA from the University of Chicago’s Booth School of Business.